PART 8

 Stay Firm and Fire with Control

-I. THE MECHANICS SECRET: THE STEERING SYSTEM
+I. THE STEERING SYSTEM OF THE TORSO

 II.
-THE KING’S LAWS OF MOTION
+KING'S LAW OF MOTION

 Across different sports, the same laws keep showing up.
 They are the fingerprints of human motion.
 When the pelvis and torso move in harmony, power flows smoothly.
 When they fight, energy is lost.